tanyakho/numbergossip/notes/README.md

 TODO(axch): New deployment instructions

+TODO(axch): Detail necessary setup.
+Once everything has been set up, deployment:

+Upload new version of code to Google Cloud
+`git push gcloud master`

+If the Kubernetes configuration changed, rebuild the pod and/or the service `kubectl apply -f deploy/web.yml` or
+`kubectl apply -f deploy/web-svc.yml` respectively

+kubectl replace may work, too

+Otherwise it should update automatically?
+If not, can force it with `kubectl apply -f deploy/web.yml`

 go to numbergossip/status and push buttons if needed.
 Right now it tells that everything is out of date after the deploy because the time stamp changes.
 I do need to update the unique properties if I changed them.